-In 2006 the ABC Waters programme was launched by the Singapore Public Utilities Board (PUB).
+In 2006 the ABC Waters programme was launched by PUB, Singapore’s national water agency.
 It meant a shift in thinking on the approach towards drainage, moving towards a more sustainable approach.
 In addition to water quantity and quality management objectives, the programme aims to transform utilitarian drains into beautiful and vibrant community spaces for recreational activities.
 One component of the programme, ABC Waters Certification, encourages private developers and public agencies to incorporate ABC Waters design features, such as bioswales and bioretention ponds, in their developments.
 To get an understanding of ABC Waters design features implemented at private and public housing, and to observe whether or not there are any perceivable differences in living environment between ABC certified condominiums and condominiums without the certification, field visits were undertaken in July and November 2017 by a team of IWP and UWA researchers.

 The public housing project “Waterway Ridges” is located in Punggol, the northeast of Singapore.
 It is an “ABC Waters Precinct”, which is designed with extensive ABC Waters design features like bioretention basins and vegetated swales integrated with the landscape areas within the precinct.
 The multi-purpose lawn in the centre of the development doubles up as a water retention basin during heavy rain.

 The roadside drains are vegetated swales made from rocks and pebbles that allow infiltration of water into the soil – quite a difference from the commonly-used concrete u-drains.

 One element of ABC Waters is providing informative signs to explain how ABC Waters design features work and contribute to Singapore’s water management.

 The Rainforest is a private housing development in the western part of Singapore.
 ABC Waters design features detain and treat stormwater runoff from 3.7% of the development’s total site area.
 An extensive vegetated swale is located along one side of the development.